5 common MgO board problems and how to avoid them

 How to Minimize These Issues

-• Store MGO boards flat in a dry, ventilated area before use.
+• Store MgO boards flat in a dry, ventilated area before use.

 • Allow boards to acclimate to the room’s temperature and humidity before installation.